 Francie Likis, BS’93, MSN’94, co-authored “Nurse Editors' Roles and Practices,” published in the Journal of Nursing Scholarship in November 2021, and “Addressing Racism in Editorial Practices,” published in Nurse Author & Editor in December 2020.
 She received the Frontier Nursing University Nurse-Midwife Award for Distinguished Service to Society in October 2018, and published the 3rd edition of her textbook, Women's Gynecologic Health, in summer 2016.
 Francie is editor-in-chief of the Journal of Midwifery and Women's Health.

 Hollie Potts, MSN’94, is on the core faculty at the Cumberland Institute of Holistic Therapies in Brentwood, Tennessee (2020).

 Greg Ross III, MSN’94, joined Merit Health Medical Group in Brandon, Mississippi, in November 2015 as a family nurse practitioner.

-Bridget Wilson, MSN’94, is a nurse practitioner in the department of neurological surgery at the University of California, Davis Health System.
-She was elected in March 2016 to the Accreditation Board of Specialty Nursing Certification and serves on the American Board of Neuroscience Nursing as secretary/treasurer.
+Bridget Wilson, MSN’94, was elected in March 2016 to the Accreditation Board of Specialty Nursing Certification.
+She is a nurse practitioner in the department of neurological surgery at the University of California Davis Health System and serves on the American Board of Neuroscience Nursing as secretary/treasurer.